 - Doing disagreement without being disagreeable: How students deal with conversational norms in group work.
 Oral presentation at EuroPLAT 2017 Conference, University of Salzburg, Austria.

 - MRC (Medical Research Council) (External organisation)

 - Visiting researcher

-- Ventura-Medina, Esther (Principal Investigator) Anderson, Anthony (Co-investigator) McQuade, Robert Michael (Research Co-investigator)
+- Ventura-Medina, Esther (Principal Investigator) Anderson, Tony (Co-investigator) McQuade, Robert (Research Co-investigator)

 - Instrument Specific Musical Memory

 - Argondizza, Peter (Principal Investigator) Anderson, Tony (Co-investigator) Kelly, Stephen (Co-investigator) Wilson, Thomas (Co-investigator) Chaffin, Roger (Co-investigator)

 - A cross-disciplinary investigation into musical memory.